- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Growth is primarily measured by the Net Asset Value (NAV) per share and total shareholder returns over time.
-Analyzing these metrics would indicate the fund's historical ability to grow its assets and provide returns.
+Historical Growth: Historical growth is primarily measured by the change in Net Asset Value (NAV) per share and total shareholder return over time.
+Factors influencing this include market performance, the fund's investment strategy success, and its expense ratio.

 Summary